adamliesko/traitee/README.md

 # Traitee

-Mixins or so-called traits for Ruby (like module does not exist :)).
+Mixins or so-called traits for Ruby (like module did not exist :)).

 ## How to use Traitee
 ```ruby